Skip to content

 Strengths

-• Supports branching, error handling, and iterators natively
+• Advanced Logic: Supports branching, filtering, error handling, and iterators/aggregators natively.

 Limitations

-• Cloud-hosted only; no self-hosting option for privacy-first setups
+• Cloud-hosted only: No self-hosting option for privacy-first or local-only homelab setups.

-• Pricing is based on operations, which can become expensive at scale
+• Operational Cost: Pricing is based on the number of "operations" and data transfer volume, which can scale quickly.

 When to use it

-• When the required integrations are available and self-hosting is not a requirement
+• When the required integrations are already available as official modules.

 When not to use it

-• When privacy requires self-hosted automation (use n8n instead)
+• When privacy requires self-hosted automation or local data processing (use n8n or LocalFlow instead).

-• When you need full programmatic control over automation logic
+• When you need full programmatic control over the execution environment or custom library support.

 Sources / references